cs1302uga/cs1302-ce12/README.md

 > One Ring to rule them all, One Ring to find them [...]
 > **--J.R.R.
 Tolkien's epigraph to _The Lord of the Rings_**

-This class exercise explores TBD...
+This class exercise explores more ways to refactor code to remove redundancy.

 ## Prerequisite Knowledge